 Every enabled cluster of the target environment with enabled Scheduler servers must define all the Scheduler properties of the revision.

 The servers must have token authentication configured.
-See how to configure denodo security token for more details.
+See Configure the Connection to the Security Token Server from the Denodo Platform for more details.

 The environment configuration has to match the current environment topology.